Silverberry is a very beautiful ornamental evergreen shrub.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Tall silverberry tree by George under © CC BY 2.0
+Tall silverberry tree (also on social media) by George under © CC BY 2.0

 Silverberry flower by Brigitte Rieser under © CC BY-NC-ND 2.0

 Silverberry fruits by Matt Lavin under © CC BY-SA 2.0